ITClubPulchowk/080batch-project-list/README.md

-# XYZbatch-project-list
+# 080batch-project-list
-List of college projects by undergraduates from XYZ Batch, Pulchowk Campus.
+List of college projects by undergraduates from 080 Batch, Pulchowk Campus.

 ---